jss2a98aj/Starbound-Patch-Project/README.md

 (e.g.: boat.lua had both of those things)

 •	Items with bad or inconsistent values
-(e.g.: inconsistent/missing prices, bad hand positioning, wrong food values)
+(e.g.: inconsistent/missing prices, bad hand positioning, wrong drops)

 This includes fixes for unobtainable items because so many people use commands or mods to get ahold of them.